skokec/superfans-gpu-controller/README.md

 # Settings

-Currently the settings are hardcoded into superfans_gpu_controller.py (TODO: split into config file) using the following table:
+Currently the settings are hardcoded into superfans_gpu_controller.py using the following table:
  * 0°C => 25%
  * 60°C => 30%
  * 70°C => 36%